Microsoft Word is a powerful word processing application that allows us to create various documents with a range of formatting options.

 Formatting horizontal lines

-After inserting the borders or lines, using the shortcut keys described above.
-You can change the look of these by using the border options; follow the steps below.
+After inserting the borders or lines, use the shortcut keys described above.
+You can change the look of these by using the border options.
+Follow the steps below.

-Go to the Home Tab in MS Word (In Outlook, go to the Format Text tab), then select the drop-down arrow next to the borders icons in the Paragraph group.
+- Go to the Home Tab in MS Word (In Outlook, go to the Format Text tab), then select the drop-down arrow next to the border icons in the Paragraph group.

-In the dialogue border and shading dialogue box, select any line style you want to change and then click OK
+- In the Borders and Shading dialog box, select the desired line style that you wish to modify, and then click OK.

 5. Draw Vertical or Horizontal Lines using Shapes